Texas Probation Law

 What is the difference between Straight Probation and Deferred Adjudication Probation?

 In addition, you cannot get deferred adjudication probation if the judge finds you guilty.
 In order to be sentenced to deferred adjudication probation, the judge has to withhold a finding of guilt after you plead guilty.
 Straight probation is a sentence imposed pursuant to a finding of guilt.
-It is also important to know that state law does not allow a jury to place someone on probation.
-But a jury can place someone on probation if it is otherwise allowed.

 Can I end my probation early?
 Can I get early release from probation?